 We’ve really gone through such a terrible time and your professionalism and caring approach has meant more to us than I can honestly express in a simple email.

-Adrian is a Senior Solicitor specialising in planning and highways law.
+Adrian is an Associate specialising in planning and highways law.
 Based in our Southampton office, he acts for a range of public and private sector clients.

 Main areas of practice